tjensen42/Makefiles/README.md

 # Write the generated dependency file $(DEPDIR)/$*.d.
 -MF $(DEPDIR)/$*.d

-# Delete the built-in rules for building object files from .c files, so that our rule is used instead.
-%.o : %.c

 # Declare the generated dependency file as a prerequisite of the target, so that if it’s missing the target will be rebuilt.
 ... $(DEPDIR)/%.d